-A firewall is a network security system which monitors and takes actions on the ingoing or outgoing packets based on the defined rules.
-It can be a hardware device or a software.
+A firewall is a network security system that monitors and takes actions on the ingoing or outgoing packets based on the defined rules.
+It can be a hardware device or software.

-An organisation that cannot afford a hardware firewall device uses an alternative i.e implementing firewall features on Cisco IOS router by using CBAC or by using Zone-based firewall.CBAC is a predecessor to Zone-based firewall.
+An organization that cannot afford a hardware firewall device uses an alternative i.e implementing firewall features on Cisco IOS router by using CBAC or by using a Zone-based firewall.CBAC is a predecessor to a Zone-based firewall.

 Zone-based Firewall –

 A Zone-based firewall is an advanced method of the stateful firewall.
 In a stateful firewall, a stateful database is maintained in which source IP address, destination IP address, source port number, destination port number is recorded.
 Due to this, only the replies are allowed i.e if the traffic is Generated from inside the network then only the replies (of inside network traffic) coming from outside the network is allowed.

 Cisco IOS router can be made firewall through two methods:

 - By using CBAC: create an access-list and apply it to the interfaces keeping in mind what traffic should be allowed or denied and in what direction.
 This has an extra overhead for the administrator.

 - Using a Zone-based firewall.

 1. Zone – A zone is a logical area in which the devices having the same trust levels reside.
 After creating a zone, an interface is assigned to a zone.
 By default, traffic is not allowed from one zone to another.